 Did you know?

-Coefficient of determination (COD): quality control parameter measuring the quality of the constant phase model fit.
+Coefficient of determination (COD): quality control parameter measuring the quality of the single compartment model fit.